Azure/karpenter-provider-azure/docs/workshops/1_install_karpenter.md

 * [aks-node-viewer](https://github.com/azure/aks-node-viewer) - used for tracking price, and other metrics of nodes
 * [k9s](https://github.com/derailed/k9s?tab=readme-ov-file#installation) - terminal UI to interact with the Kubernetes clusters

-## Installation (self-hosted)
+## Installation

-This guide shows how to get started with Karpenter by creating an AKS cluster and installing Karpenter.
+This guide shows how to get started with Karpenter by creating an AKS cluster and installing self-hosted Karpenter on it.

+> Note: there is a managed version of Karpenter within AKS, called NAP (Node Autoprovisioning), with some more opinionated defaults and base scaling configurations.
+However, we'll be exploring the self-hosted approach today.

 ### Create a cluster